cadel560x/GestureBasedUI/README.md

 ## How it works
-We integrate the two Javascript APIs of Leap Motion, and of Google Maps, which allow us to achieve some amazing, downright futuristic hand gestures to manipulate Google Maps.
+I've integrated the two Javascript APIs of Leap Motion, and of Google Maps, which allowed me to achieve some amazing, downright futuristic hand gestures to manipulate Google Maps.

 ![images](images/leapHand.png)